freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/semiprime.md

 ## Description

 <section id='description'>

-Semiprime numbers are natural numbers that are products of exactly two (possibly equal) <a href="https://rosettacode.org/wiki/prime_number" target="_blank">prime numbers</a>.
+Semiprime numbers are natural numbers that are products of exactly two (possibly equal) [prime numbers](https://rosettacode.org/wiki/prime_number).

 <pre>1679  =  23 x 73</pre>

 </section>

 ## Instructions

 <section id='instructions'>

 Write a function that returns true if a number is semiprime, or false if it is not.

 </section>

 ## Tests